paldhous/ucsc/2016/investigative-policy/md_raw/class4.md

 For digital PDFs, **[Tabula](http://tabula.nerdpower.org/)** is a useful data extraction tool -- however it will not work with PDFs created by scanning the original document, which have to be interpreted using Optical Character Recognition (OCR) software.

 Also useful is the online service **[Cometdocs](http://www.cometdocs.com/)**.
 While it is a commercial tool, members of Investigative Reporters and Editors can [obtain a free account](http://ire.org/blog/ire-news/2013/05/22/ire-announces-partnership-cometdocs/).
 Cometdocs can read scanned PDFs, however its accuracy will vary depending on how well the OCR works on the document in question.

+**[Adobe Acrobat Pro](https://acrobat.adobe.com/us/en/products/acrobat-pro.html)** will also perform OCR on scanned PDFs.

+[Here](https://github.com/jsfenfen/parsing-prickly-pdfs) is a useful set of resources detailing more advanced tools for dealing with hard-to-parse PDFs.

 ### Can I trust this data?